 There are no specific exercises that can definitely help.
-But you could try jogging, swimming or just trying to walk more.
+But you could try jogging, swimming or just trying to walk more and something that suits your ability.
 Trying to eat more fresh fruits and vegetables can help.
 You could also try to reduce the amount of fat, salt and sugar you eat.
-Reducing the amount of caffeine you drink can be helpful.
+Reducing the amount of caffeine, you drink can be helpful.

-- If you are lying awake in bed after 15 minutes, get up and move around for a while
+- If you are lying awake in bed for a long period, get up and move around for a while.

 What risks and complications can dissociation cause?

 Some people with a dissociative disorder may also have another mental health condition, such as anxiety or depression.
-This is called a ‘co-morbid’ condition.
-In some cases this can make your dissociative disorder harder in day to day life.
-However, all of these conditions are manageable and treatable.
+This is called a ‘comorbid’ condition.
+In some cases, this can make your dissociative disorder harder in day to day life.
+However, all these conditions are manageable and treatable.

 If you are a carer, friend or family member of someone living with a dissociative disorder you can get support.

 As a carer you should be involved in decisions about your relative’s care planning.
 But you can only be involved if your relative agrees to this.
-If they do not agree, their healthcare professionals cannot share information about them with you.
+If they don’t agree, their healthcare professionals can’t share information about them with you.

-- Confidentiality and information sharing – for carers, friends and relatives
+- Confidentiality and information sharing – For carers, friends and relatives by clicking here.

 You might find it easier to support someone with a dissociative disorder if you understand their symptoms, treatments and self-care options.
 You can use this to support and encourage them to get help and stay well.